African Clawed Frog Care Sheet

 How to handle your African clawed frog

-Don’t.
+We do not recommend handling your frog.
 Amphibians generally don’t appreciate petting and handling in the same way that dogs and cats do, and African clawed frogs in particular are a hands-off pet.

 *This care sheet contains only very basic information.
 Although it’s a good introduction, please further your research with high-quality sources.
 The more you know, the better you will be able to care for your pet!